aws-quickstart/cdk-eks-blueprints/README.md

 * Provision one or many EKS clusters with a pre-defined configuration.
 * Configure your EKS cluster (or multiple clusters) with add-ons (not to confuse with EKS Managed Addons announced at re:Invent 2020).
 Select from a list of available addons or add your own by implementing a `ClusterAddon` SPI (to be extended for lifecycle management).
 Supported addons:
-  * AppMesh Addon: adds AppMesh controller and CRDs
+  * AppMesh Addon: adds AppMesh controller and CRDs (pending validation on latest version of CDK)
   * ArgoCD Addon: adds ArgoCD controller
   * Calico Addon: Calico 1.7.1 CNI/Network policy engine
   * CloudWatch: Container Insights support integrating monitoring with CloudWatch